INFORMSJoC/2025.1649/README.md

 * `Region` denotes the benchmark region (e.g., `Square`, `Triangle`, `C14H2`, `C101H3`).
 * `n` is a positive integer indicating the number of circles.
-* `Constraint` is a binary integer flag  used to select the problem tpye:
+* `Constraint` is a binary integer flag  used to select the problem type:

   * `0` for the unconstrained region coverage problem;
   * `1` for the constrained region coverage problem.